atopus/lisa/README.md

 # Lisa

+Lisa is a two-fold side-project :

-In the foreground, ,"Lisa" is designed to help a high school student monitor his mood and habits, and eventually get a solid basis of best learning practices.
+1. In the foreground, it is designed to help a high school student monitor his mood and habits, and eventually get a solid basis of best learning practices.

-In the background, this app is a basic playground (as simple as a todo app) intended to explore and get acquainted with the core features of a react native.
+2. In the background, it is a basic playground (as simple as a todo app) intended to explore and get acquainted with the core features of a react native.
 It aims at being a state-of-the-art app, including full test & documentation.

 ## Features